GlobalFishingWatch/map-client/README.md

 URL pattern used on the share feature.
 It must be of type http://your-site.com/?workspace={workspace_id}, where {workspace_id} will be replaced by the actual workspace ID.

+#### BANNER

+Display this message in a dismissable banner on top of the map.
+If omitted, the banner is not shown.

 # Permission keys description

 On load, the application will call the /me API endpoint to load user permissions.
 These are the supported values: